Yadu3-2-1/Ecoflame_MYOSA/myosa-ecoflame.md

 ## Acknowledgements

 We express our sincere gratitude to our Faculty Mentor, Prof. Sreeram M, for his guidance and support throughout this project.
 We thank our department and institution for providing the necessary resources and encouragement.
+We also thank Vimal John M V, for his continuous support and help, during the ideation phase of this project.
 We also appreciate the IEEE MYOSA Event 5.0 organizers for offering this valuable platform to promote innovation and practical learning.
 Finally, we thank our team members for their dedication and teamwork, which contributed greatly to the successful completion of this project.